tanh0409/data-driven-astronomy-coursera/README.md

    2b - Exercise to crossmatch with k-d trees using the astropy module.

 3. Week 3 - Introduction to exoplanets and use SQL to explore a database of exoplanets to determine how many earth sized exoplanets line the habitable zone of their host star.

+4. Week 4 - Introduction to the lifecycle of stars and set up a database to store combined Hypothos data with cluster membership list for VizieR which will give the probability of each star being physically asssociated with that cluster.

+   - A schema to represent the data is also designed as part of the exercises of this week.
+   - This week's exercises also involve combining SQL and Python

+5. Week 5 -